ethereum-optimism/community-hub/src/docs/useful-tools/faucets.md

 Note that you're also able to use it for Optimism Kovan for now.

+#### Paradigm MultiFaucet

+[Paradigm's MultiFaucet](https://faucet.paradigm.xyz/) is an easy way to get ETH on many different testnets at the same time.
+One of those networks is Optimism Goerli.

 ### Goerli Faucets

 These are faucets you can use to get test ETH on Goerli.
 Once you have that Goerli, use [the Optimism Bridge](https://app.optimism.io/bridge) to get it on Optimism Goerli.

-#### Paradigm MultiFaucet

-[Paradigm's MultiFaucet](https://faucet.paradigm.xyz/) is an easy way to get ETH on many different testnets at the same time.
-One of those networks is Optimism Goerli.

 #### Goerli Faucet

-You can also get Goerli ETH [here](https://goerlifaucet.com/).
+You can get Goerli ETH [here](https://goerlifaucet.com/).

 ### Kovan specific faucets